yizhak-lab-ccg/scXpand/docs/contributing.rst

 **Running Tests**

-Tests run automatically on every push to any branch, but you can also run them manually with ``uv run pytest``:
+Tests run automatically on every push to any branch, but you can also run them manually with ``uv run pytest``

 Contributing Workflow